-Attached hereto is a revision of the text circulated in MTN.GNG/NG10/W/38 of 18 July 1990.
-The status of this text is exactly the same as that of its first version, i.e. it has been put forward on my own responsibility, it does not, in any way, commit any delegation at this stage and it is used as the basis of negotiations in the Group.
+Attached hereto is a second revision of the text circulated in MTN.GNG/NG10/W/38 of 18 July 1990 and first revised in MTN.GNG/NG10/W/38/Rev.1 of 4 September 1990.
+This text does not commit any delegation at this stage, but it has been put forward on my own responsibility as the basis for finalizing negotiations in the Group.